larsvilhuber/socsci-guidance-new/data-deposit-aea.md

----
-title: Guidance on how to deposit data at the AEA Data and Code Repository
+# Guidance on how to deposit data at the AEA Data and Code Repository
-toc: true
-layout: single
-date: 2021-09-06
-modified: 2023-09-07
----

-### Tutorial
+## Tutorial

 For a video tutorial on this process, see [this Youtube video](https://www.youtube.com/watch?v=wRytQcotLGc).

 > If you are depositing at a different trusted repository, please be sure that your deposit complies with our [Display Guidelines for Trusted Repositories](guidelines-other-repositories)

-### Assistance
+## Assistance

 If, in the process of uploading your replication package, you have questions that are not addressed by these guidelines, please contact us: